 Ensuring that others see me the way I desire, as worthy, is more important than living an authentic life.

-Overcoming Self-Deception and Believing Self-Imposed Lies
+Overcoming Self-Deception and Stop Believing Self-Imposed Lies

 Sure I’ve never uttered those exact words about the importance of feeling validated over living authentically.
 I’m not vocalizing in my head something like, “Do everything it takes to be certain others are impressed with me.
 The approval of (fill in the blank) will make me happy and complete.”
 This subconscious mindset is more like a belief system.
 It’s a compilation of subconscious declarations.
 And the lie we believe about ourselves are simply examples of the self-deceptive and self-sabotaging mindset many of us tirelessly navigate around everyday.
 So exhausting isn’t it?